· tutorials · 13 min read

 # PDF path to save

-1. We use the requests library to fetch the webpage content from the specified URL.
+1. First, we are using requests to get the webpage content from the URL.

-2. After receiving the content, we extract the text portion using response.text.
+2. Once we get the content, we select the text part from the response using response.text

 from xhtml2pdf import pisa